AASJournals/Tutorials/Repositories/UsingRepositories.md

 Curation is a critical part of publishing digital objects.
 Your efforts to correctly describe the data or code you've preserved can immediately affect its discovery and reuse.
 For instance, a laconic abstract or description such as, "Here's the data related to my ApJ paper" does not help the reader understand or use the material shared.
 In addition to a clear description of the files deposited, the AAS Journals request that you focus on four specific areas when curating your data release: authorship, licensing, community or collection, and linking.
 Some archives **require** you to carefully edit these fields and will reject the data submission if it is incorrect or incomplete.

-#### Authorship
+#### Authorship [Creators]
 Please ensure that the author list for your repository corresponds to the appropriate authorship of the data or code.
-The completenss and precision of these fields are almost entirely under your control and responsibility.
+Appropriate authorship must account for all contributions to the creation of that data or code.
+This field can be called "author" or "creator".
+The completenss and accuracy of this field is almost entirely under the creator's (your) control and responsibility.
 Any author listed on a deposit must be made aware of their inclusion and must review any summary of individual contributions.

 Sometimes a piece of code will be only yours, and in other cases the data is born out of a collaboration.
 Appropriate authorship means acknowledging all forms of contribution to the deposit.
 Before creating the author list, you may want to consult a resource such as the [NISO Contributor Roles Taxonomy](https://credit.niso.org/) to help you to focus on who contributed what.
 Further, software and data publications in repositories have their own author list, independent of other works, e.g., the related article (see in detail the Chapter on "Authorship & Contribution" in the [Joint FORCE11 & COPE Research Data Publishing Ethics Working Group Recommendations](https://doi.org/10.5281/zenodo.5391293)).
 Sometimes the author list in a repository should match the authorship of a corresponding paper; often it will not.